 - Voice of Customer Innovations

-- Revealing Emotions & Behavior
+- Revealing emotions & behavior

-And we are going to drill down to show what consumer behavior analysis is and how it looks in action, using our list above as a guide.
-Why?
-Well, these statistics give context to the importance of understanding consumer behavior:
+And we will drill down to show what a consumer analysis is and how it looks in action.
+Additionally, we will cover these topics:

 - 95% of purchase decisions are made based on emotion.